BurrowBird/4chan-Thread-Muncher/Readme.txt

 The buttons are not very responsive.
 Wait a few seconds.
 Click the button again.
 Press F5 a few times.
 Repeat.

+Muncher tries to prevent downloading duplicates by various means.
-If you want to redownload the same thread twice, you can't.
+If you want to redownload the same thread twice, use the Forget button.

 You can add threads by ID or via a search (within a board).
 Auto-following threads is not implemented.